fsw0422/ubuntu-mac-setup/README.md

 Contains script to install custom environment in Ubuntu / Mac.

-When Oh-My-ZSH is setup, incoke the installer script once more.
+When Oh-My-ZSH is setup, invoke the installer script once more.